svd321/tt02-Ising/README.md

 ![](../../workflows/gds/badge.svg) ![](../../workflows/docs/badge.svg)

+# What is this project about?

+This project implements a monte-carlo simulation of a single spin of a 1D [Ising model](https://en.wikipedia.org/wiki/Ising_model).
+The steps of the Metropolis-Hastings alogrithm are run on-chip, so no external random numbers or lookup tables are needed.
+All parameters, programming the environment (neighbour spins, coupling constants and temperature) are input through the 8 inputs.
+For more details on this particular implementation can be found in the accompanying paper (coming soon).

 # What is Tiny Tapeout?

 TinyTapeout is an educational project that aims to make it easier and cheaper than ever to get your digital designs manufactured on a real chip!